ermlikeyeah/ermlikeyeah.github.io/_posts/2018-01-23-the-prototype.markdown

 Then on another stickie write down why you are doing it this way, as a reminder of the conditions.

+All quick, all cheap, and altogether better to gather round to discuss.

-Then you never need to use “the prototype” again.
-You can just use the first stickie to describe what you have done.
+You will never need to use “the prototype” again.
+And you can just refer back to the first stickie to describe what you have done.

 Down with “the prototype”.
 Up with prototypes!